-Aftershock rocks Lombok in Indonesia as death toll rises
+Third earthquake hits Lombok as death toll rises above 300 with tens of thousands left homeless

 -

-Aftershock rocks Lombok in Indonesia as death toll rises
+Third earthquake hits Lombok as death toll rises above 300 with tens of thousands left homeless

-The death toll following the earthquake on the Indonesian holiday island of Lombok on Sunday is now at 227, according to the chief of the provincial search and rescue agency.

-The updated figure was announced shortly after a strong aftershock shook the island, where tens of thousands of people have been left homeless.

-It was the third big quake to hit Lombok in little over a week.

-Indonesia’s geological agency said the quake on Thursday afternoon had a magnitude of 6.2 and was shallow, at a depth of 12 kilometres (seven and a half miles), centred in the north west of the island.
+The Indonesian island of Lombok has been shaken by a third earthquake in little more than a week as the official death toll from the most powerful of the quakes topped 300.

+The strong aftershock, measured at magnitude 5.9 by the US Geological Survey, caused panic, damage to buildings, landslides and injuries.

-It said it did not have the potential to cause a tsunami.
+It was centred in the north-west of the island and did not have the potential to cause a tsunami, the Indonesian geological agency said.

 Buildings still standing on the island have been weakened after Sunday’s 7.0 quake, as well as a 6.4 quake on July 29 that killed 16.